 Sources of Vitamin D

 Vitamin D is found primarily in two forms, D2 and D3.
-Vitamin D2 (ergocalciferol) is present in certain foods such as salmon, tuna and mackerel.
-Smaller quantities are found in beef liver, cheese, and egg yolks.
+Vitamin D2 (ergocalciferol) is present in certain foods such as salmon, tuna, and mackerel.
+Smaller quantities are present in beef liver, cheese, and egg yolks.
 Many countries fortify natural milk with vitamin D. This is a practice implemented to decrease the prevalence of rickets and osteomalacia.
 Vitamin D3 (cholecalciferol) is synthesized in the skin after exposure to sunlight, hence its nickname the "sunshine vitamin."

 Sources of Vitamin E

 The predominant form of vitamin E is a-tocopherol.
 However, other tocopherols and tocotrienols are also present in circulation, such as the alpha, gamma, beta, and delta forms.
 Naturally occurring sources of vitamin E include vegetable oils, seeds, nuts, and whole grains.

 Vitamin K has two primary forms, K1 and K2.
 Vitamin K1 (phylloquinone) is present in green leafy vegetables, cabbage, and cauliflower.
 Lesser quantities are in fish, meat, and some fruits.
 The gut microflora synthesizes vitamin K2 (menaquinone).